 The Plaza of the Stelae was the central plaza of the city and where many of Kohunlich’s most important ceremonies would’ve taken place.

 To its east lies a structure known as the Palace of the Stelae, built around the year 600.
 It features three stelae at its base, though they appear to have never been carved.
-Archaeologists, therefore, believe they were all plastered over and painted in ancient times.
+Archaeologists, therefore, believe they were all originally plastered over and painted.

 Temple of the Masks